 Navy Root Cause Analysis Focused on Blame Vision, Crisis Vision, or Opportunity to Improve Vision?

-In a short but interesting article in SEAPOWER, Vice Admiral Thomas J. Moore stated that Washing Navy Yard had just about completed the root cause analysis of the failure of the main turbine generators on the USS Ford (CVN 78).
+In a short but interesting article in SEAPOWER, Vice Admiral Thomas J. Moore stated that Washington Navy Yard had just about completed the root cause analysis of the failure of the main turbine generators on the USS Ford (CVN 78).
 He said:

 “The issues you see on Ford are unique to those particular machines